CLI Reference

 | `–format text | json` |

-See Hyperparameter Sweeps for the sweep spec shape, interpolation rules, status categories, and v1 limitations.
+See Hyperparameter Sweeps for the sweep spec shape, interpolation rules, status categories, and current limitations.

 when Conditional Submission